-New research from Harvard Business School and MIT Sloan uses our novel database of footnotes disclosures to show earnings for the S&P 500 are distorted by an average of 22%.
+New research from Harvard Business School and MIT Sloan uses our database of footnotes disclosures, the ONLY one in the world, to show S&P500 companies distort their earnings by an average of 22%.

-The market doesn't understand this earnings distortion because investors are not fully digesting footnotes.
+Companies get away with misleading the markets because too few investors read the financial footnotes.
 And honestly, who can blame them - who has time to read filings that can be 200+ pages long?
 That's why we have spent the last 19 years training our machine learning engine to read SEC filings and pull out thousands of datapoints.
-Using our proprietary footnotes database, we created an Earnings Distortion Scorecard1 to show how much unusual gains/losses distort Street earnings and find companies with significantly over/understated earnings.
+Using our proprietary footnotes database, we created an Earnings Distortion Scorecard1 to show how much unusual gains/losses distort Street earnings and find companies with significantly under/overstated earnings.